 Each notebook server receives a number of resources attached to it:

 These resources are per pod.
-Resource limits can also be configured in Advanced options section.
+You can also configure resource limits in the Advanced Options section.
 The GPU vendor is always NVIDIA, but it must be selected.

-Affinity and tolerations are advanced configuration options that allow the notebook server’s workloads to run on specific resources within the cluster using toleration groups.
+Affinity/Tolerations are advanced configuration options that allow the notebook’s workloads to run on specific resources within the cluster using toleration groups.
 This allows for separation of, say, development and production workloads on the same underlying Kubernetes cluster without having to set up multiple clusters.
 It also enables specific workloads to be run on dedicated hardware, for example large-scale image processing on state-of-the-art GPUs that are off limits for other workloads or notebook servers.

-Once you have completed the required configuration options for the notebook server, the “Launch” button becomes active and can be clicked.
+Once you have completed the required configuration options for the notebook server, the Launch button becomes active and can be selected.
 The setup may take a few minutes depending on the size of the notebook image chosen.
-The progress can be monitored on the Notebook Servers page.
-The result is as follows:
+The progress can be monitored on the Notebooks page.

 Please consult Kubeflow’s documentation on setting up notebook servers for additional details.